Regular Education and

 Does your child have an IEP, a 504?
 Do you feel they have received the services required to assist them in being academically and functionally successful in their educational experience?
 Unfortunately, the path to getting your child the support in school that they need is not always easy.
-Todd and Meghan both have held long-term positions in the local school systems.
+The owners, Todd and Meghan, both have held long-term positions in the local school systems.
 Through participating in 15 years of IEP and 504 meetings each, to the personal experience with their own child, Todd and Meghan have valuable insight, reference books, NC policy guidelines, and Advocate manuals, that can address how to get you prepared to participate in your next 504 or IEP meeting for your child.

 What is an IEP?

 An IEP is an "Individualized Education Plan," for a student enrolled in a public Elementary or Secondary school in North Carolina.
 A student qualifies for an IEP, based on an Evaluation Process, that determines if your child has one of the "14 disabling conditions," as per the IDEA act, and if this condition has an adverse effect on your child's educational performance requiring modifications or accommodations to their regular education setting, resulting in the need for "specialized instruction" through a Special Education program.

 The disabling conditions include;

 Vision Impairment (legal blindness or vision impairment such as convergence insufficiency)

 Specific Learning Disability (Reading,Writing, Math, Oral Expression) Dyslexia and Dysgraphia fall under this heading

 Other Health Impaired (Examples Include: Endocrine disorders such as Diabetes, ADHD, Tourette's- parent must provide medical provider's documentation of the disorder and the impact of the disability on the educational performance of the child)